madara637/hexapeek/README.md

 make
 ```

-This spits out a `diskpeek` binary in the same folder.
+This spits out a `hexapeek` binary in the same folder.

 ## usage

 ```
-./diskpeek <directory>
+./hexapeek <directory>
-./diskpeek /home/me/Downloads
+./hexapeek /home/me/Downloads
-./diskpeek . -n 10
+./hexapeek . -n 10
 ```

 - `-n <num>` : how many results to print (default 20)